Highlights

 63

-Now, before we get into all the details of how you can watch 'Babe' right now, here are some helpful info about the Universal Pictures, Kennedy Miller Productions fantasy flick.
+Here are a few more things worth knowing about the Universal Pictures, Kennedy Miller Productions fantasy flick.
 Babe starring Christine Cavanaugh, Miriam Margolyes, Danny Mann, Hugo Weaving has a G rating, a runtime of about 1 hr 32 min.
 The release date of the movie is August 4th, 1995.
-The movie received a user score of 63/100 on TMDb, which comes from reviews from 3,028 community users.
+The movie received a user score of 63/100 on TMDb, which was generated using reviews from 3,065 engaged users.

 'Babe' Release Dates